 Once you've assembled the hardware and installed the image, first connect your RPi to your layout via your system's USB or serial connector, then plug in the RPi's power adapter.
 You should see some LEDs on the RPi begin to blink, and shortly, using your wifi-capable phone, you'll see a WiFi network named "RPi-JMRI".
 Select it and enter "rpI-jmri" when prompted for the key (note that 3rd character is a capital "eye").
 Open EngineDriver on your phone, and you should have an available connection under Discovered Servers named "RPi-JMRI [connection name]".
 (Similar with WiThrottle on iPhone).
 Select that server, then select a loco address and run trains!

 Note: If you see "No Layout Connection!" as the Discovered Server, the autoIdentify did not identify your hardware.
 Retry steps above (with layout hardware attached and powered up).
-Or access the RPi desktop to disable autoIdentify and use PanelPro to select and (if needed) modify the proper Config Profile.
+Or access the RPi desktop and run "Disable autoIdentify", then use PanelPro to select and (if needed) modify or create the proper Config Profile.

 Accessing the RPi

 The RPi is always at "RPi-JMRI.local" and running VncServer, so you can use TightVNC Client to access the desktop (use address "RPi-JMRI.local::5900").
 Via the desktop, you can easily change and save settings in JMRI PanelPro.
 Double-click the "Disable AutoIdentify" if you'd like your RPi to always use the last profile.

 You can also use remote access tools like Putty for command line, and WinSCP (use port 22) or Windows file sharing [screenshot] for file access, for tasks such as copying your roster and panel files over to the RPi. (user is "pi", all passwords are "rpI-jmri", 3rd char is a capital "eye").
 Put these files in the /home/pi/JMRI_UserFiles folder.
 You can also upload your roster files using the JMRI Web Server's Roster page [screenshot].